 Uniqueness (50 words): Please explain why you consider this initiative unique or innovative.

 Results and outcomes or potential results and outcomes (100 words):

 For Proven Initiative Education Sessions: Detail clear results and outcomes.
 Share measurable results and outcomes tied to process improvement, financial savings or cost avoidance.

-For Pioneering Initiative Education Sessions: Share potential results and outcome and explain how you are forecasting.
+For Pioneering Initiative Education Sessions: Share potential results and outcomes and explain how you are forecasting.